bevanhunt/cyberchipped-python/README.md

 CyberChipped powers the best AI Companion - [CometHeart](https://cometheart.com)!

-In a few lines of code built a conversational AI Assistant!
+In a few lines of code build a conversational AI Assistant!

 ## Install